hal-uw/gpu_variability_sc22_artifact/sec5e_bert/README.md

-├── src: a directory containing source files used in the pytorch bert implementation ├── utils: a directory containing utility files used in the pytorch bert implementation ├── run_pretraining.py: main python file called to launch BERT ├── README.md: contains BERT-Large specific instructions on running the application and adjusting input configurations ├── Dockerfile: docker to run BERT-large directly
+├── src: a directory containing source files used in the pytorch bert implementation ├── utils: a directory containing utility files used in the pytorch bert implementation ├── run_pretraining.py: main python file called to launch BERT ├── README.md: contains BERT Pretraining specific instructions on running the application and adjusting input configurations
 ```

 ## Adjusting Input Configurations